-I am scientist and technical director of the research facility for subsurface remediation at the University of Stuttgart.
+I am the scientific director of the Research Facility for Subsurface Remediation (VEGAS) at the University of Stuttgart.

-I am an environmental engineer and hydrogeologist who wants to understand natural and engineered systems better.
-Measuring, collecting, and analysing data, as well as building stochastic and numeric together with the analysis of their output, help me to achieve this goal.
+I am an environmental engineer and hydrogeologist who strives to understand natural and engineered systems better.
+Measuring, collecting, and analysing data, as well as building stochastic and numeric models together with the analysis of their output, help me to achieve this goal.

 👉 Research